boscoh/inmembrane/docs/inmembrane.markdown

 A number of published software packages exist for global prediction of subcellular localization of bacterial proteins.
 Most notable is _PSORTb v3.0_ (Yu, et al, 2010) which predicts general subcellular localization for Gram-positive, Gram-negative and Archaeal proteins sequences.
 CELLO (Yu et al, 2006) is a web accessible Support Vector Machine-based classifier that predicts localization of Gram-positive, Gram-negative and eukaryotic proteins.
 Some predictors and databases have been developed with a focus solely on Gram-positive surface proteins.
 Both _Augur_ (Billion et al., 2006) and _LocateP_ (Zhou et al., 2008) are pipelines wrapping existing specific localization predictors, and provide web accessible databases of pre-calculated subcellular localization for Gram-positive proteomes.
 While the source code for _PSORTb 3.0_ is available under an open source license, the code for the other annotation pipelines discussed is not generally available for download.

 An extension to general membrane localization prediction is the analysis of membrane protein topology to identify prominent surface exposed loops.
 These potentially surface exposed (PSE) proteins are of particular interest since they constitute attractive vaccine candidates.
 One existing workflow for annotation of PSE proteins is the program SurfG+, which focuses on Gram-positive bacterial proteomes.
 SurfG+ is a Java program that carries out batch processing of several standard bioinformatic tools to specifically predict proteins that protude out of the peptidoglycan layer of the bacterium.
 These predictions are intended to identify a set of proteins that would be amenable to cell-surface protease shaving experiments.
-SurfG+ itself does not carry out any extensive analysis itself, but rather leverages the results of a transmembrane helix predictor (_TMMOD_) (Robel et al, 2005), a secretion signal predictor (_SignalP_) (Thomas et al 2011), a lipoprotein signal predictior (_LipoP_) (Agnieszka et al 2003) and a sequence alignment for protein profiles (_HMMER_) (Robert et al 2011).
+SurfG+ itself does not carry out any extensive analysis itself, but rather leverages the results of a transmembrane helix predictor (_TMMOD_) (Robel et al, 2005), a secretion signal predictor (_SignalP_) (Thomas et al 2011), a lipoprotein signal predictior (_LipoP_) (Agnieszka et al 2003) and a sequence alignment for protein profiles (_HMMER_) (http://hmmer.org).

 Nevertheless, _SurfG+_ suffers several problems that plague much bioinformatic software.
 Despite being published in 2009, the URL mentioned in the original reference no longer exists.
 We were able to find a [source-code repository](https://mulcyber.toulouse.inra.fr/projects/surfgplus) but the we were not able to get the program to work, due in part to dependencies that are not longer generally available for download.